Homemade Orecchiette

 Salt: because everything taste better with a bit of salt!

-And of course you will need a lots of love, because that love and dedication you will put into making your orecchiette dough will come through in every bite!
+And of course you will need a lots of love, because that love and dedication you will put into making your ear shaped pasta dough will come through in every bite!

-To make orecchiette pasta by hand like an Italian nonna, follow these few simple steps and you will master the art of making this traditional Italian pasta dish in the comfort of your own kitchen.
+To make orecchiette pasta by hand like my inmates were, follow these few simple steps.
+You will master the art of making this traditional Italian pasta dish in the comfort of your own kitchen.

 homemade orecchiette